Protection / Preservation of Corporate Assets and Information

 We actively and effectively use our corporate tangible and intangible assets, which are a key management resource, to deliver products and services that feature leading-edge, proprietary technologies.

 2. Prohibition of improper use of corporate assets

 We appropriately manage and use tangible and intangible corporate assets such as products, facilities, equipment, information and intellectual property.
 We neither use them for personal gain or any other improper purpose, nor act in any way that might damage or devalue them.

-Always mindful that corporate confidential information is an important corporate asset, we manage it with rigorous care and maintain confidentiality.
+We recognize that corporate confidential information is an important corporate asset, and manage it with rigorous care to maintain confidentiality.

 We do not improperly acquire or utilize non-public information belonging to others.
 Nor do we infringe on others' intellectual property rights, such as copyrights or patent rights.

-Recognizing the importance of personal information, we handle it appropriately in accordance with the prescribed rules for gathering, recording, managing, using and disposing of such information.
+We recognize the sensitivity of personal information, and handle it appropriately and comply with the applicable laws and regulations regarding the gathering, recording, managing, using, disposing of such sensitive information.

 We conduct systematic crisis management in preparation for emergency response to threats such as natural disasters, terrorism, and cyberattacks.
 If such events should occur, we will work to minimize the impact on related stakeholders, prioritizing the safety of our employees and local citizens.